What Your Dermatologist Is Not Telling You About Psoriasis

 Histamine intolerance can result in myriad symptoms and occur hours later after you consume high histamine foods.
 For me, my scalp psoriasis will get worse and itchier, after a high histamine meal, usually within 3-4 hours.
 Reminding me once to watch those histamine rich foods if I have a flare-up.

-Can You Treat Histamine Intolerance and Reduce Psoriasis Flares?
+Can You Resolve Histamine Intolerance and Reduce Psoriasis Flares?

 Unfortunately, you cannot treat food intolerances like histamine intolerance.
 But can resolve them by doing a little detective work.
 You need to determine why your body cannot correctly manage histamine levels.
 Some of the significant causes of histamine overload are: